ibm-cloud-docs/vpc/instance_metadata_vpc_identity_operations.md

 {{site.data.keyword.attribute-definition-list}}

-# Instance identity operations
+# Identity operations
 {: #imd-identity-operations}

-You can use the metadata service to obtain an instance identity access token from the metadata service, generate an IAM access token, and to create instance identity certificate.
+You can use the metadata service to obtain an identity access token from the metadata service, generate an IAM access token, and to create identity certificate.
 These tokens and certificates can be used to access the metadata services, to call IAM-enabled services, and the establish encrypted connections between file shares and virtual server instances.
 {: shortdesc}

-## Instance identity access token
+## Identity access token
 {: #imd-json-token}

-An instance identity access token provides a security credential for accessing the Metadata and VPC Identity services.
+An identity access token provides a security credential for accessing the Metadata and VPC Identity services.
 It's a signed token with a set of claims based on information about the instance and information that is passed in the token request.
-The minimum version date to use the instance identity access token feature is 2022-03-01.
+The minimum version date to use the identity access token feature is 2022-03-01.

 Communication between the instance and the metadata service never leaves the host, you acquire the token from within the instance.
 If secure access to the metadata service is enabled on your instance, use the "https" protocol instead of the "http" protocol.
 {: important}

-To obtain the identity token, make a `PUT /identity/v1/token` request to the [Virtual Private Cloud Identity API](/apidocs/vpc-identity/latest).
+To obtain the identity token, make a `PUT /identity/v1/token` request to the [Metadata service API](/apidocs/vpc-metadata#create-access-token).

 If you currently use the `/instance_identity/v1/token` method and want to adopt the API release version 2025-08-26 or later, review the changes that are described in the migration guidance: [Updating to the `2025-08-26` version of the VPC Identity API](/docs/vpc?topic=vpc-2025-08-26-migration-metadata-identity).
+{: note}

 ```sh
 curl -X PUT "https://api.metadata.cloud.ibm.com/identity/v1/token?version=2025-08-26" -H "Metadata-Flavor: ibm" -d '{}'